 The use of Sharps and Flats means that a few Scales have the exact same Notes within them, but they are "spelled" differently from one another.
 For example, notice that D♭ is the exact same Note as C♯.
 Therefore, D♭ Major is the exact same Scale as C♯ Major.
 These are called "Enharmonic Keys".

 • Pentatonic Major Scales - Each of these Scales contain five Notes and exist inside of a corresponding Diatonic Major Scale.
-We don't often refer to these separately, but they are important to be aware of because many Melodies tend to hone in on these Notes.
+We don't refer to these separately as often, but they are important to be aware of because many Melodies tend to home in on these Notes.